Abu Dhabi F1 Grand Prix Bag Policy 2026No large bags. No outside alcohol. No published size limit.

 Professional cameras and photography

-Camera lenses over 30cm are flagged at security.
-If yours is over the limit, security may require you to check it into storage.
-On-site storage is very limited and not fully secure — there have been reports of items going missing or being difficult to collect at the end of the day.
+If security flags your camera, they may require you to check it into storage.
+Storage is very limited and not fully secure — there have been reports of items being difficult to retrieve.

 • Binoculars